patchew-project/qemu/docs/tools/qemu-img.rst

     - If both files don't specify cluster-size, use default of 64K
     - If only one file specifies cluster-size, just use that.

+.. option:: --shallow

+  This option prevents opening and comparing any backing files.
+  This is useful to compare images with same backing file or to compare incremental images from the chain of incremental backups with ``--stat`` option.

 Parameters to convert subcommand:

 .. program:: qemu-img-convert